Top 7 Affordable Retirement Spots in Canada

 • Idyllic seaside setting with a mild climate.

-• Abundance of outdoor activities, including hiking, cycling, and water sports.
+• An abundance of outdoor activities, including hiking, cycling, and water sports.

 • Beautiful gardens and a vibrant arts and culture scene.